 Our teachers here at HPY are committed to helping you achieve your best practice.
 We have experience from both a teacher and student aspect to yoga, and prioritize your safety above all else.
 We are here for you, so don’t hesitate to let your teacher know where you are at so we can help you get the most from your own personal journey.
 Each of our teachers specializes in something different- spend some time exploring and see what each of them can offer you!

 Keturah Liz was born and raised in Jackson, where her journey in yoga and meditation began.
 After moving to Laramie for school, she calls this place her home and started a family.
-When she isn’t working or on her mat, you can find her with her husband, their dogs, and daughter Percy.
 Liz has been practicing yoga for over a decade and received her 200 hour certification in 2018.
+In 2020 she took ownership of the studio and feels humbled to call this place her second home.
 Her background in meditation and Buddhist study are important parts in her own personal yoga practice.
 Often, she will incorporate those special, personal pieces into the yoga room when she teaches.
 In her classes, you can expect to build some heat, but also allowing time to hold onto postures and dive deep connecting the mind to the practice.
 Consider it a moving meditation.